eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 As a long term solution, I keep an eye on [Accrescent](https://accrescent.app/).
 Instead of putting your trust only on the repository, it let developers build and sign their own packages and upload it to the repository, then you need to trust only the developer.
 Accrescent doesn't aim to be a F-droid replacement, only an alternative, but it solves a lot of F-droid problems.
+Be aware that Accrescent is still in [early alpha stage](https://github.com/accrescent/accrescent#accrescent).

 Another alternative is [Obtainium](https://github.com/ImranR98/Obtainium) which allows you to get releases directly from sources, Github Releases for exemple.

 #### Google Play apps

-There is two way to manage Google Play applications.
+There are two ways to manage Google Play applications.

 Google Play Store provides unattended upgrades, but needs a google account.
 [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) applications needs to be updated manually, but apps can be installed anonymously.